General Facts and Figures

 In Art

-She was also a favorite of designers such as Christian Dior, Chanel, Yves Saint Laurent and Givenchy, which has designed collections exclusively for her.
-She was also called the world’s best-dressed woman by the French haute couture.
+She was also a favorite of designers such as Christian Dior, Chanel, Yves Saint Laurent, and Givenchy, which designed collections exclusively for her.
+She was also called the world’s best-dressed woman by French haute couture.